 Along with the Minerve mark is maker’s punch.
 A diamond shaped lozenge that silversmiths use to mark their silver.
 They normally use a combination of initials and a symbol.
 The maker’s punch is where the challenge starts and to say they are small is an understatement.
 Several good sites can be found on the internet for researching the maker’s marks.
 Sometimes it is not always possible to identify the silversmith.
 There were many silversmiths that were not recorded, or records of their marks are missing.

 There are several other marks that were used after 1838 and they are referred to as the Boar’s head mark and the Crab.
 They were used to denote .800 silver on small objects, and they were used until 1984.
 Often found on small boxes, lockets, letter seals, dip pens, etc.

-There are several marks that were used to mark silver items that were imported into France.
-You will not see them often, but if you hear these terms used in a description of an item you will know what the mean.
+Also several marks were used to mark silver items imported into France.
+You will not see them often, but if you hear these terms used in a description of an item you will know what they mean.
 These include the Mercure (head of Mercury), the Weevil and a Swan mark.